Medical Review Auschwitz project is developed as a platform for international academic discussion on the medical

 as well as the implications of the wartime medical history for present-day bioethics and medical practice.

-1,000 articles based on detailed examinations of thousands of former prisoners and reflections of survivors who
+It included over 1,000 articles based on detailed examinations of thousands of former prisoners and reflections

 Medical Review Auschwitz: Medicine Behind the Barbed Wire is an annual international conference organized since

-2018 (with the next edition planned for 4–6 May 2020) intended to educate the world’s medical community about
+2018 intended to educate the world’s medical community about

 the violations of medical ethics during the Second World War, the spectrum of medical professionals’ stances in